The Future of Senior Living in Richmond, Va.

 A smart plan for today and tomorrow.

 As you evaluate your independent senior living options, it’s important to consider a community’s past as well as their future.
-At Lakewood, you’ll find a community committed to being an innovator in giving you the innovative lifestyle you want now and in the future.
+At Lakewood, an independent living community in Richmond, you’ll find a community committed to being an innovator in giving you the innovative lifestyle you want now and in the future.
 And they’ve honored this commitment for over 40 years.
 To learn more, fill out our contact form.